 - Throwing weapons in WoW used to be ammunition (like arrows for bows, except that the ammo is both), but a patch changed it so that throwing weapons had durability, which was reduced by one point every time it was thrown and could be repaired like a normal weapon.
 This was especially helpful for hard to come by throwing weapons.

-- The Legend of Zelda: Ocarina of Time featured the Giant's Knife, a powerful sword which broke after only a few swings — though the hilt interestingly retained its great strength even when broken, taking only a considerable decrease in range.
-The Legend Of Zelda Majoras Mask featured the Razor Sword, an upgrade to Link's usual weapon which blunted back down to its original form after a hundred swings.
-Both games featured a Side Quest to render these upgraded forms permanent.
+- The Legend of Zelda: Ocarina of Time features the Giant's Knife, a powerful sword which breaks after only a few swings — though the hilt interestingly retains its great strength even when broken, taking only a considerable decrease in range.
+The Legend of Zelda: Majora's Mask features the Razor Sword, an upgrade to Link's usual weapon which blunts back down to its original form after a hundred swings.
+Both games feature a Side Quest to render these upgraded forms permanent.

-- Incidentally, there's a glitch in the game that involves using a Deku Stick in a jumping attack from a ledge which nets you a shorter, but unbreakable stick that you can swing around until you pull out another item.
+- Ocarina of Time also has Deku Sticks that can be used to hit enemies with, but the stick breaka on impact.
+Incidentally, there's a glitch in the game that involves using a Deku Stick in a jumping attack from a ledge which nets you a shorter, but unbreakable stick that you can swing around until you pull out another item.
 Useful in the early game when the sticks do considerably more damage than the tiny Kokiri Sword.

-- Skyward Sword gives us breakable shields with their own health meters lowered by improperly deflected attacks and for the wood shield being set on fire.
-A damaged shield can be repaired by Gondo or using a special potion that's poured on the shield, and the Divine Shield fixes itself over time, but a broken shield is gone entirely.
+- Skyward Sword has breakable shields with their own health meters lowered by improperly deflected attacks and for the wood shield being set on fire.
+A damaged shield can be repaired by Gadgeteer Genius Gondo in Skyloft or using a special potion that's poured on the shield, and the Divine Shield fixes itself over time, but a broken shield is gone entirely.
 Gondo can also upgrade your shields to make them more durable.
-The Hylian Shield you can only win in a Boss Rush is indestructible.
+Near the end of the game, it's possible to earn the Hylian Shield via a Boss Rush, and is indestructible.
 The sword isn't easily destroyed, being of divine origin, but the shields can be destroyed if subject to too much abuse.
 This forces the player to time their shield bashes well so as to keep the shield meter up.
-Ghirahim's BFS in the final fight against him is also breakable when attacked in the same spot several times from the right angle.
-Better do it quick though, or he'll just magically repair it.

 - Weapons (and armor) in The Elder Scrolls games (until Skyrim) are worn down by use, but can be repaired, using repair hammers that are, themselves, destructible through use.
 If a character has completely mastered the repair skill, then repair hammers become unbreakable.
 Also, damaged weapons and armors degrade, doing less damage or have less protection.